giorgiofederici/giorgiofederici-frontend/README.md

 Inspired by Redux, there is central store and a reactive state management.

-The SPA is hosted on a Debian 9 VM in the [Hetzner Cloud](https://www.hetzner.com/cloud).
+The SPA is hosted using Nginx on a Debian 9 VM in the [Hetzner Cloud](https://www.hetzner.com/cloud).

+An [API server](https://github.com/giorgiofederici/giorgiofederici-backend) supports all the http requests.

 # CI/CD (Continuous integration/Continuous deployment)

 The CI/CD works with [Travis CI](https://travis-ci.org/).

+As custom VPSs are not supported by Travis CI providers, a custom deploy has been created with the 'script' provider and SSH connections.

+For details, check the .travis.yml and deploy.sh files.

 # SSL

 HTTPS enabled thanks to [Let's Encrypt](https://letsencrypt.org/) certificate.

 # Scripts

+    start: it launches a development build and start a selfhosted server to serve the web app
+    build: it launches the production ready build lite-server:local: it launches a tiny server to serve the production ready distribution

 # Technologies